jonjack/learn-rust/docs/guide.md

     - `&self` - method takes an immutable reference as the data is only being read.
     - `&mut self` - method takes a mutable reference as it is changing data.
 - Associated functions are also declared within a type's `impl` block but they do not take a `self` argument and do not need an instance.
 They are like static methods in Java.
 They are invoked like `Rectangle::square(3)`
+- Enums are very useful when you have a closed set of variants:-
+    - You can store any type of data inside them even other enums.
+    - You can define methods on enums.
+    - [Option](https://doc.rust-lang.org/stable/std/option/enum.Option.html) is a very useful enum in Rust and its useful to get to know all its methods.
+- Enums have an advantage over structs in that each variant can store data fields of different types yet the enum variants themselves are all the same type - so you can write a function that takes the enum type and pass any of the variants in, yet they may contain different types of data.
+- Using pattern `match` blocks when handling enums (eg. `Option<T>`) is a very common coding pattern in Rust.